In the Fishtank 5: Reception

-Heather Phares of Allmusic gave the album a mixed review, writing that the "six-song EP [...] sometimes blends the bands' divergent styles into a harmonious hybrid, and other times falls victim to stylistic clashes."
-He particularly singled out the track "Central Heating" as a "noisy, acquired taste".
+Heather Phares of AllMusic writes, the "six-song EP [...] sometimes blends the bands' divergent styles into a harmonious hybrid, and other times falls victim to stylistic clashes."
+She singled out the track "Central Heating" as a "noisy, acquired taste".
 Mark Richardson of Pitchfork called the pairing of the bands "a little odd" and the resulting album "strange and probably pointless in the long run", but wrote that it "does make for a relatively intriguing listen."
 He noted that "on the bulk of the EP, it seems as though the Ex side of the equation presides."